purestjs/docs/docs/06-rest-api-config.md

 }
 ```

-This will result in all `GET` requests made to any of the endpoints in that path having the `x-li-format: json` header set.
+This will result in all `GET` requests made to any endpoint in that path having the `x-li-format: json` header set.

-Finally one special HTTP method can be used to match all request types:
+Finally one special HTTP method can be used to match all request methods:

 ```js
 "*": {